What You’ll Learn 🖥️

 Polygon 3D

-Polygon is a platform for tests involving moving objects.
-It was made especially for vehicle dynamic testing and advanced driver assistance systems - ADAS, which increases safety in the traffic.
-Polygon provides a visual representation of measurements in the three-dimensional virtual space.
-It also provides easy tools for geometric measurements between multiple static or movable objects.
-Polygon visualization and outputs can be calculated during the measurements or after in offline mode.
-Due to its flexibility, it's not only used in Automotive, but also Marine, Heavy machinery, ...
+Polygon provides a visual representation of measurements in a three-dimensional virtual space.
+It also offers intuitive tools for geometric measurements between multiple static or moving objects.
+Polygon visualizations and outputs can be generated either during measurements or later in offline mode.

 Camera position